-N.J. voters worry about taxes as they elect a new governor
+N.J.
+Voters Worry About Taxes as They Elect a New Governor

 "There is the ugly specter that New Jersey residents will be asked to be pay more in taxes, which is not what the next governor wants," Ms. Harrison said.

 Mr. Murphy, 60, has run on a progressive platform that promises higher spending for state employee-retirement benefits, public schools and higher education.
-Throughout the campaign, Mr. Murphy has been sharply critical of Mr. Christie's record and sought to link Ms. Guadagno to what he describes as Mr. Christie's "failed administration."
+Throughout the campaign, he has been sharply critical of Mr. Christie's record and sought to link Ms. Guadagno to what he describes as Mr. Christie's "failed administration."

 After focusing on property taxes for most of the campaign, Ms. Guadagno has taken a hard stance on immigration in recent weeks.
 She slammed Mr. Murphy's promise to protect undocumented residents from deportation, saying his policies would put residents' safety at risk.